Asbestos in Popcorn Ceilings

 Asbestos is not dangerous when it is contained within a material and left undisturbed.
 So, homeowners are not necessarily at risk of asbestos exposure.

-If you have a popcorn ceiling that contains asbestos in your home, you can safely encapsulate it by painting or texturing over top.
+If you have a popcorn ceiling that contains asbestos in your home, you can safely encapsulate it by painting or texturing over it.

 Asbestos becomes dangerous when the microscopic fibers are released into the air and then ingested or inhaled.
 The people who work with the material are the most likely to develop an asbestos-related disease.

-Activities that would have presented this highest risk to workers:
+Activities that would have presented the highest risk to workers:

 • Working in a factory that manufactured popcorn ceiling finishes